mxc-commons/znd-servicemanager/README.md

 ## Version

-Version 0.3.0 created on 2018-02-17 by Frank Hein, maxence operations GmbH, Germany.
+Release 0.4.0 created on 2018-02-20 by Frank Hein, maxence operations GmbH, Germany.

-This version is based on Zend Service Manager 3.3.2.
+This version is based on Zend Service Manager 3.3.2 and can be used as substitute for zend-servicemanager 3.x versions.

 ## Introduction